-SGMA regulations require the MGA submit annual reports to DWR on status the GSP Implementation.
+SGMA regulations require the MGA submit annual reports to DWR on the status of GSP implementation.
 The reporting requirements are presented in Section 5.3.
 It is anticipated these reports will be prepared by technical consultants in coordination with the MGA member agency staff.
-The estimated cost of the annual reports in presented in Table 5-1.
+The estimated cost of the annual reports is presented in Table 5-1.